Dan Howdle | May 3rd, 2022

 Here’s everything you need to know about Vodafone broadband – what’s on offer, whether the provider is right for you, and what to expect in terms of equipment, installation, customer service and more.

-While most UK broadband providers are either good or cheap, Vodafone broadband pulls off the surprising feat of being both.
+While most UK broadband providers are either set on offering higher quality broadband and faster speeds or cheap, accessible services, Vodafone broadband pulls off the surprising feat of offering both.
 The brand offers high quality broadband provision at affordable rates, making it a popular choice, particularly for cheap fibre broadband deals.

 As with any broadband provider, there are some downsides.
 The brand doesn’t offer any TV bundles, so you can’t combine your broadband and TV as you can with the likes of Sky, NOW Broadband and BT.
-The only exception to this is for customers who sign up for Vodafone Broadband Pro, which comes with a year’s free subscription to Apple TV.
+The only exception to this is for customers who sign up for any Vodafone Broadband Pro Xtra plans, which include a free 3-month subscription to Apple TV.

-Vodafone offers customers an array of ways to get in touch, from phoning and Live Chat to via Twitter or Facebook.
+Vodafone offers customers an array of ways to get in touch, from customer service support by phone, live chat and via social media using Twitter or Facebook.
+You can also consult Vodafone’s online community or use their TOBi chatbot for support on their website.

-Here’s a quick look at what you can expect to find in a Vodafone broadband deal.
+Here’s a quick look at what you can expect to find included in a Vodafone broadband deal.

 |Broadband||Fibre, full fibre|